This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Riding a Tongsheng powered Electric Bike

 The first installation I did using a Tongsheng motor was on a Voodoo hardtail mountain bike, and I must say I was pleasantly surprised.
-The 250w motor is very quiet and smooth, and you have up to 4 levels of pedal assist to choose from.
+The 250w motor is very quiet and smooth, and you have up to 4 levels of pedal assist to choose from – ECO / TOUR / SPEED / TURBO.

-The torque sensing pedal assist works really well, and having ridden Bosch equipped bikes, I would say the power delivery is very similar.
+The torque sensing pedal assist works really well, and having ridden Bosch e-bikes, I would say the power delivery is very similar.
 The general feel is one of an enhanced cycling experience, you still have to put in an effort but it makes you feel like you have bionic legs, which is great fun!

 Another big plus point is that unlike the Bafang motor, the pedalling resistance when the motor is switched off is barely noticeable, although I have been reliably informed that this can vary from motor to motor.
 Some users report significant resistance with the motor off.

 As with the Bafang you will be limited to a single chainring, but Tongsheng offer a 42T as standard, which is much better gearing than the 44T minimum offered by Bafang.
-There is also a 104BCD and 130BCD chainring adapter available allowing you to use a standard chainring of your choice.
+The TSDZ2 will also take a standard 110BCD chainring.

 As this bike uses a torque sensing system, brakes with cut-off sensors are not required, reducing the need for more untidy external wires.